axelarnetwork/axelar-docs/pages/dev/gmp.md

-# General message passing
+# General Message Passing

 With General Message Passing you can:

-- Call a contract on chain B from chain A
+- Call a contract on chain B from chain A.
-- Call a contract on chain B from chain A and attach some tokens
+- Call a contract on chain B from chain A and attach some tokens.

-For GMP to work, both chain A and chain B should have an axelar Gateway deployed.
+For GMP to work, both chain A and chain B should have an Axelar Gateway deployed.

-To check if a chain has an Axelar Gateway deployed you can refer to Resources: [mainnet](../resources/mainnetmd) | [testnet](../resources/testnet.md).
+To check if a chain has an Axelar Gateway deployed you can refer to Resources: [mainnet](../resources/mainnet) | [testnet](../resources/testnet).

 ![axelar-gmp.png](/images/axelar-gmp.png)